 She is currently working on a collaborative project with Professor Dr. Price of Labor Studies (CSUDH) on the economic and environmental effect of automation and self-driven trucks in the Port of Los Angeles and it impacts on the local economy and the social fabric of the tightly knit port communities.

-As a visual storyteller, I see my images as a mirror to better understand the complex realities of the human condition and to discover intimate and “extraordinary moments” among the fleeting “ordinary moments” of both lighter and darker side of life.
+As a visual storyteller, I see my images as a mirror to better understand the complex realities of the human condition and to discover intimate and “extraordinary moments” among the fleeting “ordinary moments” of both the lighter and darker side of life.
+Due to the challenges I faced growing up as an immigrant in LA, I have always been drawn to photograph marginalized communities that were impacted by adverse conditions and subject matters that I could relate to.

 I strive to remain objective and create imagery that is both aesthetically, and emotionally compelling.
 Yet, my intention is to invoke curiosity, compassion, and empathy from the audience and highlight the beauty in the imperfection of life and humanity.